Arctic sea ice August 2023

 Arctic Ocean heating up

-The water of the Arctic Ocean is heating up in several ways.
+The water of the Arctic Ocean is heating up in several ways:

-1. Firstly, the water of the Arctic Ocean heats up as it receives direct heat from sunlight.
+1. Direct Heat.
+Heat from sunlight directly reaches the surface, i.e. the sea ice or the water of the Arctic Ocean.

 The August 8, 2023, image on the right, from Climate Reanalyzer, shows a 1-3 days forecast of maximum surface temperatures (2m).
 Heatwaves over land can extend over the Arctic Ocean.